 A UE transmits a transport block in a PUSCH scheduled by a RAR UL grant in a corresponding RAR message using redundancy version number 0.
+If a T C-RNTI is set by higher layers, the scrambling initialization of the PUSCH is by T C-RNTI.
+Else, the scrambling initialization of the PUSCH is by C-RNTI.
 Msg3 PUSCH retransmissions, if any, of the transport block, are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].
 The UE always transmits the PUSCH scheduled by a RAR UL grant without repetitions.

 With reference to slots for a PUSCH transmission scheduled by a RAR UL grant, if a UE receives a PDSCH with a RAR message ending in slot for a corresponding PRACH transmission from the UE, the UE transmits the PUSCH in slot , where and are provided in [6, TS 38.214].